uz0/llm/README.md

 - **No restrictions**: Use for personal, educational, or commercial purposes

 ### Contributing with Love
-This course is maintained with ❤️ by the **Unity Zone Zero team**.
+This course is maintained with [love] by the **Unity Zone Zero team**.
 We believe in open education and community-driven knowledge sharing.

 ### Usage Rights
 You are free to:
-- ✅ Use the materials for learning and teaching
+- Use the materials for learning and teaching
-- ✅ Modify and adapt for your needs
+- Modify and adapt for your needs
-- ✅ Share with others
+- Share with others
-- ✅ Use in commercial projects
+- Use in commercial projects
-- ✅ Contribute improvements back to the community
+- Contribute improvements back to the community
-- ✅ Fork and create your own versions
+- Fork and create your own versions

 No attribution is required, though credit to the original project is appreciated when building upon these materials.